kaltura-vpaas/meetabout/readme.md

 KALTURA_SERVICE_URL=https://www.kaltura.com
 KALTURA_ADMIN_SECRET= #obtained from https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings
 KALTURA_PARTNER_ID=#obtained from https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings
+KALTURA_USER_ID=#set it to a user designated as admin.
+A user ID can be an email or other alpha numeric string.
 ```

-There are many other credentials in .env, however, none of them are required to run the app.

-Now you should be ready to run the app.
-So type:

-`npm start`
+4. Run the app: `npm start`

 ### Logging In

-Meetabout requires a logged-in user to work, and any attempt to use the app will force a modal login window to appear.
-The default login method uses passportjs local strategy and is completely insecure and you should only run this on your local machine, however, this approach makes it very easy to get up and running.
+*Meetabout* requires a logged-in user to work.
+Any attempt to execute the app will force a modal login window to appear.
+The default login method uses *passportjs* local strategy, which is completely insecure and therefore you should only run this on your local machine.
+Of course this approach does make it very easy to quickly get up and running.

-**Note:** If you want to run meetabout as a production app, comment out `router.post('/', ` in `routes/auth_local.js` and implement other authentication strategies, for example, the github, linkedin, microsoft and google oauth strategies are implemented in `routes/auth_<x>` and you can uncomment those routes from `app.js` You would also need to create oauth credentials of your own for those services and supply the keys in `.env`
+**Note:** If you want to run *Meetabout* as a production app, comment out `router.post('/', ` in `routes/auth_local.js` and implement other authentication strategies.
+For example, the GitHub, LinkedIn, Microsoft and Google oauth strategies are implemented in `routes/auth_<x>` and you can uncomment those routes from `app.js`.
+You would also need to create oauth credentials of your own for those services and supply the keys in `.env`.

-Once you are logged in, you can use the app!
+Once logged in, you can begin using the app!

-### Adding a topic
+### Adding a Topic

-You will first want to create a topic to have a meeting about!
-So type a topic into "More Topics" and press "Add New Topic"
+Begin by creating a topic to have a meeting about!
+Enter a topic into "More Topics" and press "Add New Topic".

 <img src="readme_images/addtopic.png" alt="addtopic" style="zoom:50%;" />

-### Finding a meeting
+### Finding a Meeting

-If you click on the "Find Meetings" button next, you won't actually see anyone to meet with.
-At this point, you could go to another browser, login with a different user, subscribe to "First Topic" with both users.
-And now you will be able to see each other!!
+ When clicking on the "Find Meetings" button, there will not be anyone to meet with.
+To find a (pseudo) partner, open another browser, login with a different user, and subscribe to "First Topic" with both users.
+After both users join, they will be able to see one another!

-You should see something like this:
+The UI will look similar to this:

 <img src="readme_images/foundmeeting.png" alt="foundmeeting" style="zoom:75%;" />